dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/snowflake-configs.md

 ## Configuring table clustering

 dbt supports [table clustering](https://docs.snowflake.net/manuals/user-guide/tables-clustering-keys.html) on Snowflake.
-To control clustering for a table or incremental model, use the `cluster_by` config.
+To control clustering for a <Term id="table" /> or incremental model, use the `cluster_by` config.
 When this configuration is applied, dbt will do two things:

 1. It will implicitly order the table results by the specified `cluster_by` fields
 2. It will add the specified clustering keys to the target table